stulli103/gagnathon2020/README.md

 One of those is the file implementation.txt where the user of the program chooses whether he wishes the program to return a csv file or a database table (good explanation text is to find in the file itself)

-Another is the file db_settings.txt and should be used with the Database setting.
+Another is the file db_settings.txt and should be used with the Database setting of the first file mentioned above.
-The available settings to control in this file are:
+The available settings the user can set in db_settings.txt are:
 1.  ###TableName
     It gives the user the control of deciding what the table name should be.
-If this setting is not set the default setting will be used (Table_23)
-    Example of usage
+    If this setting is not set the default setting will be used (Table_23) Example of usage
     ###TableName
         LosunIslands